mhsefidgar/Cpp/dataStorageCpp.md

 int sizeOfArray = sizeof(array); // sizeOfArray = 20 (bytes)
 ```

-22. Type Casting: Type casting allows you to convert one type to another.
+22.  **Type Casting**: Type casting allows you to convert one type to another.
 C++ provides two types of casting: implicit and explicit.
 Here's an example:

 ```